Spillover Effects in the Presence of Unobserved Networks: Concluding Remarks

-There are a number of possible future extensions.
+There are a number of future extensions that can further improve the methodologies proposed in this paper.
 First, although we made the assumption of stratified interference throughout this paper, we can potentially derive the exact bias formula and sensitivity analysis methods without it.
-As we see in the recent literature \citep[e.g.,][]{aronow2012interference, choi2016monotone}, this direction will be particularly important since not only the no omitted network assumption but also the assumption of stratified interference might be too strong in many applied settings.
-Second, another important extension would be to study implications of omitted relevant networks to variance estimation.
-A promising approach is to consider the worst-case confidence interval or p-value \citep[see e.g.,][]{aronow2016confidence, berger1994p}.
-Finally, it would be interesting to extend the literature on experimental design for spillover effects \citep[e.g.,][]{eckles2014design, sinclair2012detecting, toulis2013interference, ugander2013graph} to settings with multiple networks.
+This direction will be particularly important since not only the no omitted network assumption but also the assumption of stratified interference might be strong in many applied settings.
+Second, while we focused on the estimation of the ANSE in this paper, it would also be of significant interest to study how to incorporate observed and unobserved networks into the rich literature of the Fisher randomization test for interference \citep[e.g.,][]{rosenbaum2007, aronow2012random, bowers2013interference, athey2016exact, basse2019}.
+Third, it is useful to study how we can effectively incorporate a supplementary survey to estimate the overlap between the main network of interest and an unobserved network.
+For example, in an online network experiment, even though it might be difficult to measure an offline face-to-face network for every subject in the experiment, researchers can use a network survey method \citep[e.g.,][]{bisbee2017testing} to randomly sample subjects and use the estimated overlap for the sensitivity analysis.
+Fourth, this paper primarily focused on the bias due to unobserved networks, but another important extension would be to study implications of omitted relevant networks to variance estimation.
+A promising approach would be to consider a range of sensitivity parameters and compute the worst-case confidence interval \citep[e.g.,][]{berger1994p, aronow2016confidence}.
+Finally, as discussed in the paper, the estimation accuracy is often of concern in settings with multiple networks.
+Thus, it would be useful to extend the literature on experimental design for spillover effects to settings of multiple networks and study how to design the optimal experiment \citep[e.g.,][]{hudgens2008toward, sinclair2012detecting, basse2018model, bowers2018models, jagadeesan2019designs}.

 \spacingset{1.0} \pdfbookmark[1]{References}{References}